dreoilin/pygmid/README.md

 pygmid is a Python 3 version of the gm/ID starter kit by Prof. Boris Murmann of Stanford University.
 The package also offers some scripts from the Paul Jesper's book.

+If you find this package useful for your research, please consider citing it.

 For the gm/ID starter kit, written for MATLAB, please refer to the 'Links' section at Prof. Murmann's website: https://web.stanford.edu/~murmann.